Roof-Edge Protection System

 No welding required

-Easyguard is a system of permanent freestanding handrails for roof perimeters and the designation of access ways and fire escapes, suitable for both retrofit and new build.
-Easyguard is non-penetrative, eliminating the risk of future leaks associated with penetrative systems and alleviating the need for weatherproofing around posts and associated costs.
-The system is flat footed and slides easily underneath rooftop obstructions, therefore providing minimal trip hazard.
-A kickplate/toeboard can be specified where required to meet regulations.
+Interclamp RoofRail is a modular system of permanent freestanding handrails for fall prevention on roof perimeters and the designation of access ways for maintenance personnel and fire escapes on roof tops, suitable for both retrofit and new build.
+As RoofRail is non-penetrative, it eliminates the risk of leaks associated with traditional systems which penetrate the roof membrane, thus alleviating the need for weatherproofing around posts and minimising installation risks, lead-times and costs.
+The system is low-profile, sliding easily beneath existing rooftop obstructions and providing minimal trip hazard once installed.
+Where required to meet regulations, a kickplate/toeboard is offered.

-Easyguard is galvanised to BS EN ISO 1461:2009 and is also available powder coated, again over galvanised steel to ensure the longevity of the system and its coating.
-The base plates are fitted with bonded ribbed rubber mats, which include an EPDM foam infill.
-The foam infill reduces heat transfer to the membrane to reduce membrane degradation.
-Easyguard is adjustable by up to 250mm and is levelled to the line of the building and against the falls of the roof, improving the aesthetics from ground level.
-The system has been successfully independently tested in the United Kingdom to BS EN 13374:2013 Class A (Temporary Edge Protection Systems) and BS EN ISO 14122-3:2016 (Safety of Machinery – Permanent Means of Access to Machinery - Stairs, Stepladders and Guard-rails).
-The system is also designed to BS/EN/SR 15 1988 and is compliant to BS6180 for maintenance use, BS6399 Part 2, and CP3 wind loads.
-Easyguard can be installed in reverse for unobstructed walkways and can be terminated by wall fixings, 2m return ends, or suitable counterweights.
+RoofRail is hot-dip galvanised to BS EN ISO 1461:2009 as standard and is also available with optional powder coating in a choice of colours, applied over the galvanised steel to ensure the longevity of the system and its coating.
+The flat base plates have ribbed rubber mats bonded to the underside which include an EPDM foam infill.
+This foam infill reduces heat transfer to the roof in order to reduce potential membrane degradation.
+RoofRail is adjustable by up to 250mm in height and is levelled to the line of the building and against the falls of the roof to optimise aesthetics from ground level.
+Independent tests conducted in the Great Britain by a UKAS-accredited laboratory have confirmed full compliance with BS EN 13374:2013 Class A (Temporary Edge Protection Systems) and BS EN ISO 14122-3:2016 (Safety of Machinery – Permanent Means of Access to Machinery - Stairs, Stepladders and Guard-rails).
+The system is also designed to comply with BS/EN/SR 15 1988, BS 6180 for maintenance use, BS6399 Part 2, and CP3 wind loads.
+RoofRail can be installed in reverse for unobstructed walkways and can be terminated by Interclamp wall fixings, 2m return ends, or suitable counterweights.